everedero/asynth2osc/kicad/review_todo.md

 * Check Ethernet against ref design

 * Verify custom components and footprints (especially pinout)
+* Verify capacitors are close to pins - and preferably, the right capacitors close to the right pins

 * Check BOM availability
 * Attribute _generic_ components to real references